davenewt/ProjectEuler/04-notes.md

 ```
 Results from first batch of calculations
-re-ordered depending on their SUM :arrow_down:
+re-ordered depending on their SUM \/

 Investigating 999x999 998001 --- 1998
 Investigating 998x999 997002 --- 1997